 On the other hand in cases in which the damage occurred over time and was only discovered later (such as traumatic brain injury or asbestosis) a plaintiff may be able to sue many years after the wrongful act.

-For more information on this topic, please see our article on California’s statute of limitations for a personal injury.
+For more information on this topic, please see our article on California’s statute of limitations in personal injury law.

 And in cases of recklessness or intentional wrongs, your lawyer can fight to get you punitive damages.